 How to Apply

 - Visit the Graduate School website to complete your online application.
 (Paper applications are not accepted.)
-Select ENTS for the Proposed Graduate Program in the Educational Intent section:
+To select ENTS for the Proposed Graduate Program in the Educational Intent section:

 - All applicants are required to submit official transcripts, three letters of recommendation, statement of purpose, and resume by the deadlines listed above.
-International applicants are also required to submit valid TOEFL or IELTS scores and Certification of Finances Form by the deadlines listed above.
+International applicants are also required to submit valid TOEFL or IELTS scores by the deadlines listed above.

 - Name and date of birth should be indicated on all supporting materials.
 Your name should appear in the exact same format on all documents submitted to the university.
 Also, for international applicants, your name entered on your graduate application should exactly match your name on your passport and immigration documents.

 - Applicants with foreign credentials must submit academic records in the original language with official English translations.
-Please allow at least two months for the Office of International Services to evaluate these credentials.
+These should be uploaded as a single PDF.

 - Letters of recommendation should be submitted electronically in order to avoid delays in reviewing your application.
 Enter the names and email addresses of your recommenders in the ASF.
 We require official institutional email addresses for your recommenders.
-At least two of the three required recommendation letters should be professional and/or academic references.
+Recommendation letters should be professional and/or academic references.

-- Statement of Purpose and Resume should be uploaded directly to the ASF.
-PDF format is preferred.
+- Statement of Purpose should be uploaded in the Educational Intent section.

-- International applicants who are already in the U.S. must provide copies of passport, U.S. visa, I-94 card, and all pages of the I-20/DS-2019.
+- Admitted International applicants who are already in the U.S. must provide copies of passport, U.S. visa, I-94 card, and all pages of the I-20/DS-2019.
 Permanent Residents or other visa holders just include copies of the Immigration documents showing status.
-When mailing in supporting materials for your graduate application, please use the following checklist as a coversheet.
+Financial materials will not be required until an applicant is offered admission.

 - Please do not send any additional supporting documents not requested by the program (i.e. publications, papers, abstracts, certificates).
 They will be discarded and not reviewed.
 You may acknowledge these additional distinctions in your Statement of Purpose or Resume.